 This time of year comes with so much joy – adorable trick-or-treaters, family gathered around Thanksgiving tables, and the magic of the holidays.
 But with the lovely comes the ugly.
 The cold weather and bitter temperatures can cause a whole mess of plumbing problems.
 Komfort Air is here with a couple preventative measures to help you decrease your chance of experiencing these common winter plumbing problems.

-Pipes freezing a common plumbing problem for Mint Hill.
+Pipes freezing a common plumbing problem for Charlotte.
 This typically takes place when high water pressure through the main water pipe encounters freezing temperatures.
 To help keep this plumbing problem from happening to you, leave a faucet somewhat open to allow water to constantly flow through.
 If you do find a frozen pipe, shut off the main water supply to stop the pipe from bursting.
 Try defrosting the frozen area of the pipe with warm water and if that doesn’t work, give Komfort Air a call and we’ll send one of our expert plumbers out to examine the trouble.

 Broken Water Line